Pagan Heart of the West

 The Stone Age monuments at Avebury in Wiltshire are world-famous, attracting thousands of visitors each year.
 Two of the most dramatic are the enormous burial chamber known as the West Kennet Long Barrow, and Silbury Hill, the largest man-made mound in Europe.
 Less well known is Silbury’s “sister” mound at Marlborough a few miles due east, but this is nothing less than the legendary burial place of Merlin.

-These extraordinary sites are the key locations of the novel Merlin’s Mound, in which an adolescent is awakened in startling fashion to their meaning and original purpose.
-It will appeal to everyone from the protagonist’s age upward with a taste for myth, legend and visions [Marlborough is surely the only town in Britain with an Arthurian motto – WHERE NOW ARE THE BONES OF WISE MERLIN – and Merlin’s Mound will appropriately be published on June 20th 2004, the 800th anniversary of the granting of Marlborough’s charter by King John who, as it happens, makes a crucial appearance in the novel…]
+These extraordinary sites are the key locations of the novel Merlin’s Mound.
+In the novel, an adolescent is awakened startlingly to the meaning and original purpose of these locations.
+This story will appeal to everyone from the protagonist’s age and older who enjoys myth, legend, and visions.
+Marlborough is surely the only town in Britain with an Arthurian motto – “WHERE NOW ARE THE BONES OF WISE MERLIN”

 REVIEWS